US to withdraw diplomat at India's request

 Updated: 2014-01-11 10:19

-Indian diplomat Devyani Khobragade gives the "namaste" gesture of greeting upon her arrival at Maharashtra Sadan state guesthouse in New Delhi January 10, 2014.
+Indian diplomat Devyani Khobragade walks with her father Uttam Khobragade (R) upon her arrival at Maharashtra Sadan state guesthouse in New Delhi January 10, 2014.
 [Photo/Agencies]

 The deal allowing Khobragade to return to India had been expected to help mend the rift, but there was no sign, in the short term at least, that India was ready to forgive and forget.

 "We called the US mission to withdraw an officer of similar rank of Devyani as reciprocal action," an Indian official said.